Ocean State Media

 Ocean State Media Group, doing business as Ocean State Media (OSM), is an American public broadcasting organization serving Rhode Island and parts of Southeastern Massachusetts.
-It operates the NPR and PBS member stations for the region, led by WPVD—flagship station of OSM's statewide radio network, and WSBE-TV in Providence, Rhode Island.
-Its main radio studios and offices are located in the historic Union Station in Downtown Providence.
+It operates the NPR and PBS member stations for the region, WPVD-FM in Westerly and WPVD-TV in Providence.
+Its studios and offices are located on Park Lane in Providence.

-The organization was formed in 2007 as Rhode Island Public Radio (RIPR), which originally acquired WPVD (then WRNI) from Boston University to give it independence from WBUR after several years of financial uncertainties; WRNI had been Rhode Island's NPR station since 1998.
+The organization was formed in 2007 as Rhode Island Public Radio (RIPR), which originally acquired WPVD AM (then WRNI) from Boston University to give it independence from WBUR after several years of financial uncertainties; WRNI had been Rhode Island's NPR station since 1998.
 In 2011, RIPR began to acquire additional FM stations to expand its coverage across Rhode Island and surrounding regions.
 In 2018, the network rebranded as The Public's Radio (TPR) to reflect the expansion of its coverage into Southeastern Massachusetts.

 In 2023, RIPR announced its intent to merge with Rhode Island's PBS member station WSBE-TV, which went on the air in 1967; the merger was completed in 2024.
 In October 2025, the two networks rebranded as Ocean State Media.
+In 2026, WPVD-FM was acquired to replace its previous five-station radio network, and WSBE-TV was renamed WPVD-TV.

 History

 Boston University

 In the 1990s, a group of Rhode Islanders formed the "Foundation for Ocean State Public Radio" to bring a local public radio station to the state.
 Clare Gregorian was described as the "driving force" behind the idea.
 At the time, Rhode Island was the only state in New England (traditionally one of the bedrocks of support for NPR) and one of only two in the entire country (the other being Delaware) that did not have a full-service NPR station within its borders.
-Most of the state got at least a grade B signal from Boston's public raido stations, WGBH and WBUR; Providence is within WGBH's city-grade signal.
+Most of the state got at least a grade B signal from Boston's public radio stations, WGBH and WBUR; Providence is within WGBH's city-grade signal.
 However, both stations focus primarily on Boston and its suburbs.

 After a few years of looking, they found a partner in Boston University, owner of WBUR.
 BU agreed to buy WRCP (1290 AM), a 5,000-watt station that had been on the air since 1947.
 The price tag was $1.9 million.
 The foundation conducted a statewide drive to help raise the funds.
 For many years, 1290 AM had been known as WICE, but switched to Portuguese language programming as WRCP in 1983.